rxweb/rxweb/docs/reactive-form-validators/validation-decorators/fileSize.md

 ---
 # When to use
-Let's assume you are creating a storageCapacity form, which contains fields like device, videoStorageSize, documentStorageSize and photographStorageSize and you want the user to enter input which is a proper size format.
+Suppose you want to create a storageCapacity form, which contains fields like device, videoStorageSize, documentStorageSize and photographStorageSize and you want the user to enter input which is a proper size format.
 Here depending upon the requirement, these scenarios may arise..

 1. Allow videoStorageSize which have proper size format and adding Custom Message on videoStorageSize.
-2. Apply documentStorageSize validation based on matched condition in the form, like if the device is 'SmartPhone', then the documentStorageSize must be a size format (Used as a function).
+2. Apply validation on documentStorageSize field based on matched condition in the form, like if the device is 'SmartPhone', then the documentStorageSize must be a size format (Used as a function).
-3. Apply photographStorageSize validation based on matched condition in the form, like if the device is 'SmartPhone', then the photographStorageSize must be a size format (Used as a string datatype).
+3. Apply validation on photographStorageSize field based on matched condition in the form, like if the device is 'SmartPhone', then the photographStorageSize must be a size format (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how fileSize decorator fulfil the need.